 The disruption to our everyday lives caused by the lockdowns has provided a glimpse of a cleaner, lower carbon world: air quality in many of the world’s most polluted cities has improved; skies have become clearer.
 The IEA (International Energy Agency) estimate that global CO2 emissions may fall by as much as 2.6 gigatonnes this year.
 That has come at considerable cost and as economies restart and our lives return to normal there is a risk that these gains will be lost.

-As bp along with the rest of the world navigate the energy transition, we will need timely, objective and comprehensive data on the global energy system.
+As bp, along with the rest of the world, navigates the energy transition, we will need timely, objective and comprehensive data on the global energy system.
 That is the role that the Statistical Review has been playing for the past 69 years and will continue to play in the future.

 I hope this year’s Statistical Review is useful to everyone else seeking ways to get to net zero and build back better.
 And I would like to thank the very many people who help our economics team in compiling it, including the governments and statistical agencies around the world who have contributed their official data again this year.
 The Statistical Review would not be possible without your generous co-operation and transparency.
 Thank you.